Piranha Bytes: History

 Following a financial scandal at Phenomedia, the parent company filed for insolvency in May 2002.
 Piranha Bytes' management performed a management buyout, concluded in September that year, and transferred the studio's trademarks and intellectual property, including the rights to the Gothic series, to Pluto 13 GmbH, a new entity that assumed "Piranha Bytes" as its trading name.
 Only one of the four original founders remained with the new incorporation.
 In March 2004, Piranha Bytes was among the founders of GAME Bundesverband der deutschen Games-Branche.

-On 22 May 2019, THQ Nordic announced that it had acquired the studio to undisclosed terms.
+On 22 May 2019, THQ Nordic, as part of Embracer Group, announced that it had acquired the studio to undisclosed terms.
 At the time, Piranha Bytes had 31 employees in its Essen offices.
 Through the acquisition, the company was reincorporated as Piranha Bytes GmbH.
-By June that year, it had 32 employees.
+By April 2021, with 33 employees, Piranha Bytes was among the forty largest video game companies in Germany.

+In 2023, Embracer Group began implementing cost reduction measures to reduce accrued debt, including significant layoffs and studio closures.
+THQ Nordic reportedly began seeking a buyer for Piranha Bytes late that year.
+As this was unsuccessful, it began laying off all staff in December, a process ongoing as of 17 January 2024, and reduced the company to a shell.
+The state of the studio's third ELEX game (codenamed WIKI6) is unknown.
+The Federal Ministry for Economic Affairs and Climate Action, which financed the development with €3.2 million, briefly removed WIKI6 from its website before reinstating it as Currywurst, stating that the financing claim had not been withdrawn, unlike that of the project cancelled at the downsized sister studio Fishlabs.

+Closure

+On 22 January 2024, the studio released a message on its official website, which expressed optimism about finding a partner for future projects and promised to keep the community updated.
+In July 2024, it was confirmed that the studio had shut down in late June after failing to find such a partner.

+Some of the former employees founded the independent studio Pithead, which is being led by husband and wife Björn and Jenny Pankratz, who have been part of Piranha Bytes more or less since its inception.
+They have not yet announced what project this small team will work on.

+On 10 March 2025, four former Piranha Bytes employees announced the formation of Brainlag Games, a new independent studio.
+Their first game, Rootbound, is scheduled to be released in 2026.